loopwerk/django-generic-notifications/README.md

 - [User preferences: how to manage user preferences](https://github.com/loopwerk/django-generic-notifications/tree/main/docs/preferences.md)
 - [Development: workflows for working on this library](https://github.com/loopwerk/django-generic-notifications/tree/main/docs/development.md)

+## Sponsored By

+A huge thanks goes to https://dskrpt.de/ for sponsoring development of django-generic-notifications.

 ## License

 MIT License - see LICENSE file for details.